rapid7/convection/README.md

 This gem aims to provide a reusable model for AWS CloudFormation in Ruby.
 It exposes a DSL for template definition, and a simple, decoupled abstraction of a CloudFormation Stack to compile and apply templates.

+## Version 0.0.1
+This is an Alpha release.
+It is still lacking functionality and testing.
+We plan to develop/improve features as we begin to use it for our own deployments in the coming months.
+PRs welcome.

 ## Installation
 Add this line to your application's Gemfile: